Gossip Girl’s Incest Twist: What’s With HBO’s Grossest Obsession?

 While exposing Grace’s machinations, Julien and Luna nail her for staying at SoHo’s Crosby Hotel with whom they assume was Matias.
 But when Matias tells the group that Grace said she was with her mom, Charlotte, and Charlotte thought Grace was with Obie, things start to unravel.
 Charlotte begins to put things together, telling the group that Grace’s brother, Jake, stayed at the Crosby when he was in New York for a college interview—a stay she paid for.
 “Jake, you said this wouldn’t happen again,” Charlotte scolds her youngest child.
 Suddenly, the entire group becomes scandalized by what they’ve unintentionally uncovered.

-When all three members of the Boring Byron dynasty storm off—and, we can assume, off the show for good—Luna echoes the audience’s train of thought: “Even I didn’t see that twincest coming.”
+When all three members of the Boring Byron dynasty storm off—and, we can assume, off of the show—for good, Luna echoes the audience’s train of thought: “Even I didn’t see that twincest coming.”

 Call it a hunch, but with all the generations of family money and clung-to status floating around New York’s Upper East Side society, it’s not exactly shocking that incest could be a conceivable plotline in an episode of Gossip Girl.
 While the original series dallied with dangerous liaisons here and there, it never went full Freud until the show moved to a premium cable streamer.
 And it’s just the latest in a string of HBO’s incest plotlines.
 Along with The White Lotus and House of the Dragon, Gossip Girl joins Rick and Morty, another show that can be streamed on HBO Max that had an incest episode this year.